Our Services

 Helpful Resources

-Most children recover fully at home, but warning signs like dehydration, persistent high fever, or rapidly spreading rash warrant prompt medical evaluation.
-Below, you'll find a day-by-day timeline, home care tips, red flags, and prevention strategies.
+Most children recover fully at home, but warning signs — dehydration, persistent high fever, or a rapidly spreading rash — warrant prompt medical evaluation.

-Because HFMD shares symptoms with other childhood illnesses—like strep, chickenpox, or canker sores—it's worth confirming what you're dealing with before assuming.
-A free, instant symptom check can help you quickly clarify whether your child's signs match HFMD or something else, so you can act confidently on the right next steps rather than guessing.
+Because HFMD shares symptoms with strep, chickenpox, and canker sores, confirming the cause matters before choosing a treatment path.
+A free, instant symptom check takes only a few minutes, uses AI trained on real medical data, and gives you a clearer picture of whether your child's symptoms align with HFMD or another condition — so you can act confidently on the right next steps instead of guessing.

 Hand, foot, and mouth disease (HFMD) is a common viral illness in infants and young children.
 While it can look alarming—red spots on hands, feet and painful mouth sores—it usually runs its course in about a week to 10 days.
 Knowing what to expect day by day can ease worries and help you support your child's recovery.